elastic/static-fs/README.md

 ## Contributing

-If you wanna contribute please read [CONTRIBUTING.md](https://github.com/elastic/static-fs/blob/master/CONTRIBUTING.md).
+If you would like to contribute, please read [CONTRIBUTING.md](https://github.com/elastic/static-fs/blob/master/CONTRIBUTING.md).

 ## License